reiryuki/Xperia-Music-Magisk-Module/README.md

 # **Xperia Libraries**

 ## Description
-This module will let you be able to use [Xperia Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) Play Store version in any ROM other than Xperia ROM.
-It should work in Android 10, no need to configure `adb shell` or anything.
+This module will let you be able to use [Xperia Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) Play Store version and Xperia Sound Pickerin in any ROM.
+Xperia Music would working in Android 10, no need to configure `adb shell` or anything.

-You can install another Xperia apps but it may not be compatible.
+You can install another Xperia apps but the compatibility is not guaranteed.

 ## Changelog
 v1.1